YauHsien/quick_kth/README.md

 # Seesaw Strategy Median Finding Algorithm

 To find K-th number in a list of numbers.
+For the case of finding median, it's specific to find the N-th number in the number sequence with length of either 2N or 2N - 1.

 ### Technology
 1. python